SFULibrary/islandora_doi_framework/README.md

 Utility module that provides a framework for other modules to assign DOIs ([Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier)) to objects.
 This module provides the following:

 * a "DOI" subtab under each object's "Mangage" tab
-* a "Assign DOIs to Islandora objects" permission
+* a "Manage DOIs for Islandora objects" permission
 * four Drupal hooks
   * one for minting a DOI using an external API
   * one for persisting a DOI, for example in a datastream or database table